gemini-cli-extensions/stitch/README.md

 - **🎨 List Projects:** View a list of your Stitch projects.
 - **🎨 Project Details:** Get detailed information about a specific project.
 - **🎨 Retrieve Screens:** Access all screens within a given project.
+- **🎨 Download Assets:** Download assets such as images and HTML files.
+- **🎨 Generate Screen From Text:** Generate new screens from text prompt.
 - **🎨 More features coming soon...*

 ## 📋 Prerequisites